GraemeMalcolm/xyz/Instructions/Labs/LAB_01_compute_and_storage_options.md

 #### Task 1: Clone the Databricks archive

 1. If you do not currently have your Azure Databricks workspace open: in the Azure portal, navigate to your deployed Azure Databricks workspace and select **Launch Workspace**.
+1. In the left pane, select **Compute** and click on **Test cluster**.
+If the cluster has not started, click on **Start**.
+Please note you will have to wait 5 - 7 minutes for the cluster to start up before moving onto the next step.
 1. In the left pane, select **Workspace** > **Users**, and select your username (the entry with the house icon).
 1. In the pane that appears, select the arrow next to your name, and select **Import**.